Skip to main content

 2. Davis, A.K., Barrett, F.S., May, D.G., et al..
 "Effects of Psilocybin-Assisted Therapy on Major Depressive Disorder: A Randomized Clinical Trial."
 JAMA Psychiatry, 2021 DOI: 10.1001/jamapsychiatry.2020.3285.
 Available at: https://doi.org/10.1001/jamapsychiatry.2020.3285

-3. U.S. Food and Drug Administration (FDA).
-"FDA Grants Breakthrough Therapy Designation for Psilocybin Therapy."
-FDA News Release, 2019.
-Available at: https://www.fda.gov/news-events/press-announcements
+4. U.S. Food and Drug Administration (FDA).
+"FDA Approves First Oral Treatment for Postpartum Depression."
+FDA News Release, 2023.
+Available at: https://www.fda.gov/news-events/press-announcements/fda-approves-first-oral-treatment-postpartum-depression

 Medical Disclaimer